 - Which fee is a better option for you?

 - Would you prefer a shorter pattern of an exam or would you prefer a pattern that is more intensive?

 - Which pre-requisites you satisfy?

 In addition to all these, be sure to check out the syllabus and sample examination pattern before choosing.

-Check the links provided in above comparison chart to get the most recent info on these certifications:
+Check the links provided in the above comparison chart to get the most recent info on these certifications:

 Q #3) What if I learn a certain automation testing tool, a certain technology, and a certain language, and the employer is looking for something else?

-Let me ask you a question.
-If you have been using yahoomail to send and receive emails so far and for some reasons you want to give Gmail a try, would that be different?
+Answer: Let me ask you a question.
+If you have been using yahoo mail to send and receive emails so far and for some reason, you want to give Gmail a try, would that be different?
 Would that need special training?
 Would you be able to adapt?
 YES.

 The same logic applies when learning software testing tools.